-- Call Police or Fire Department in cases of emergency, such as fire, medical or psychiatric issues.
-Call Building Security if any intruders on the floor or hostile residents who need to be escorted off the floor.
+- Call Police or Fire Department in cases of emergency, such as fire, medical or psychiatric issues, or presence of unauthorized clients/persons

 - ASSET PROTECTION:

-- As a non-profit agency, VOALA must utilize all limited resources effectively and protect from theft loss or damage to the Program’s assets.
+- As a non-profit agency, SCADP must utilize all limited resources effectively and protect from theft loss or damage to the Program’s assets.
 Report all suspicious events to direct supervisor.